 What’s the Link Between Pilates and Core Stability?

 The whole ‘core stability’ phenomenon started back in the 1920s with Joseph Pilates, whose exercise regimes have become quite trendy in the last ten years.

 Pilates talked about developing a ‘girdle of strength’ by learning to recruit the deep-trunk muscles.
 Even without complete knowledge of anatomy and the benefits of the latest muscle activity research, he was aware of the importance of these deep muscles and their supportive effects.

 Core stability training specifically targets the smaller and deeper back and stomach muscles.
 Once recruited, these muscles control the position of the spine during dynamic movements of your body.

 How Do You Know if Pilates is Suitable for You?

 At PhysioWorks, we only want clients who are suitable for clinical pilates to participate.

-Before enrolling in one of clinical pilates groups, one of our clinical pilates physiotherapists will assess and screen you for suitability.
-While most clients are able to participate in pilates classes you may require some individual treatment or to perform some specific pre-pilates homework to ensure that you benefit the most from your pilates classes.
+Before enrolling in one of the clinical pilates groups, one of our clinical pilates physiotherapists will assess and screen you for suitability.
+While most clients can participate in pilates classes, you may require some individual treatment or perform some specific pre-pilates homework to ensure that you benefit the most from your pilates classes.